saieva/saieva.github.io/_posts/2025-06-01-bergen-rockland-free-outdoor-concerts.markdown

 date:   2025-06-01 06:00:01 -0400
 seo:
    type: WebPage
-   date_modified: 2025-06-17 11:30:00 -0400
+   date_modified: 2025-06-25 11:30:00 -0400
 tags: [Outdoor Concerts, Summer Concerts, Bergen County Music, Rockland County Music]
 permalink: /2025-bergen-rockland-free-outdoor-summer-concerts.html
 categories: Music
 ---
 ![Summer Concerts in Bergen and Rockland Counties](/images/SummerConcerts.jpg "Music in the park...")

-# **Outdoor Summer Concerts in Bergen and Rockland Counties**

 Get outside this Summer for music in the park!
 Check out this consolidated schedule of outdoor concerts across Bergen County, NJ, and Rockland County, NY.
 Most shows are free for residents and visitors.
 Bring a lawn chair and pack a cooler with drinks and snacks for a great night out.

+Scroll to the bottom of this page for additional concert locations and recommendations.

+Enjoy the shows!

+# **Outdoor Summer Concerts in Bergen and Rockland Counties**

 Hyperlinks in the Schedule column lead to official concert announcements from local parks and recreation departments.
-Use the schedules to confirm concert dates, times, performing groups, attendance rules, and venue details.
+Use the schedules to confirm concert dates, times, performing groups, attendance rules, rain dates and other details.

-Enjoy the shows!

 | **Date**               | **Location**                                               | **Group / Show**                                   | **Schedule**                                                                   |
 |:-----------------------|:-----------------------------------------------------------|:---------------------------------------------------|:-------------------------------------------------------------------------------|